sddevelopment-be/penguin-pragmatic-patterns/content/practices/breaking-conditions.md

 ## Rationale

 * We are not purely rational beings: The feelings of _"loss"_ and _"failure"_ are not pleasant ones, as humans are hardwired to struggle for survival.
-We are also creatures of habit, favoring known situations over unknown ones.
+We are also creatures of habit, favouring known situations over unknown ones.
 * We are generally not great at knowing our limits.
 * Goals are extremely motivating, but can push us well beyond our limits.
     * This is illustrated by marathon runners feeling severely unwell and [still continuing the race](https://en.wikipedia.org/wiki/List_of_marathon_fatalities), and people dying while [climbing mountains](https://en.wikipedia.org/wiki/List_of_people_who_died_climbing_Mount_Everest).